Trumpeter 1/32 Harrier GR7

 My only disappointment with the kit was, the flaps.
 Like a lot of other mustang kit, the flaps had the scalloped cutout to enable them to fit flush against the wing when added in the up position.
 Given the attention to detail ZM have shown in other areas of the kit, I thought they could have given you alternative flaps for the down position like tamiya did with their kit.
 Did I say only disappointment?
 Irritatingly, some of the decal designs had a registration problem, the sharkmouth, serials and walkway red L stripe all having a thin white drop shadow.
 I painted this out with a thin black sharpie on the mouth, but decided to live with the serials on one side after a bit of a failed attempt at correcting the other side.
 Subject to say, I can’t see the R.A.F calling me anytime soon for a job painting serial numbers on their aircraft!
 The provided wheels are not weighted, and come in halves necessitating the tread to be reinstalled after eradicating the seam.
 ZM do offer AM wheels, as do barracuda.
 ZM also offer quite a few figures and photo etch sets to complement the model, so their website is worth looking at.
 I will be purchasing their PE gun bay set so as to build the gun bay covers with the locking handles extended.
 I did purchase some 500lb bombs, so may well arm her up in future as well

 Z.M call out U.S colours for the camouflage, which many RAF mustangs were indeed painted in during manufacture, however, this particular machine was painted at an RAF Maintenance Unit.
 I surmised that they would have painted her in RAF colours rather than US colours, so went for the standard RAF day fighter colours instead.
-If you look at the build log, you can see in one of the posts a very helpful modeller posts the service history of this machine which shows came from the factory in NMF and was camouflaged in Italy
+If you look at the build log, you can see in one of the posts a very helpful modeller posts the service history of this machine which shows it came from the factory in NMF and was camouflaged in Italy

 I went for a lightly weathered model, adding some light exhaust staining, oil leaks and grubbiness from foot traffic on the wings using oil paint.
 Vallejo silver was used for the chipping with mud splatters underneath from pigments.
 Testors Dullcote was used to finish off before the aerial line was added with EZ line.
 Talk about a frustrating hour trying to thread it through the canopy.
 It doesn’t bode well for that WNW Felixstowe in the stash patiently waiting its turn to be built.